Livers Ain't Cheap: Production

-Principal photography began on July 1, 1995 & lasted for 30 days.
-Filming took place in & around Los Angeles, California.
+Principal photography began on July 1, 1995 and lasted for 30 days.
+Filming took place in and around Los Angeles, California.
 The prison breakout scene was filmed at the Old Montana Prison in Deer Lodge, Montana.
 Filming at the prison began on the evening of July 20.
 Part of the area was cordoned off for filming.
-The crew used a one camera movement for filming the character Dexter climbing from the prison wall, dressed as a guard, walking out from the gate, across the bridge & into a car.
+The crew used a one camera movement for filming the character Dexter climbing from the prison wall, dressed as a guard, walking out from the gate, across the bridge and into a car.
 Filming at the prison was finished in the early morning hours on July 21.
 After that, the cast and crew went back to Los Angeles and filming wrapped in late July.

 Released

 Livers Ain't Cheap was released at the Palm Springs Film Festival on January 12, 1996.

 Home Video

 The film was released on VHS on January 13, 1998.
 Instead of using the original title, it was released under the new title The Real Thing.